Why do electric bikes cost so much?

 Because many city streets can be quite bumpy many e-bikes are including suspension.
 Many electric bike city cruisers come with front forks suspension and many electric mountain bikes come with complete front and rear suspension.

-Lights and extra accessories are included
+Lights and extra accessories are often included

 Many Electric bike manufacturers are adding more accessories to their bikes each year.
 Since many e-bikes are used as commuters, lights have been added for added visibility and safety.
 Fenders are becoming more standard on many e-bikes to protect the rider when riding in wet weather or muddy conditions.
 Good sturdy bike racks are being added to the rear or front of the bike and a bell is included as well.